Jump to topic

 - An unvented kerosene or propane heater can inhibit the cure of epoxy and contaminate epoxy surfaces with unburned hydrocarbons.

-- Entropy CPM Compression Molding epoxy formulations require heat to achieve a proper cure and optimal mechanical properties.
+- Entropy CPM Compression Molding epoxy formulations require a minimum elevated cure temperature of 150°F (65°C) to achieve a proper cure and optimal mechanical properties.
 Review the instructions for CPM before use.

 How Volume Affects Exothermic Reactions